 If you haven't already checked out our 2024 Ford Mustang debut article, be sure to read up on everything new with Ford's war horse.
-The Mustang Dark Horse builds on that by including the otherwise optional peformance package as standard equipment.
-It features a Torsen limited-slip differential with a bigger sway bar at the back, complemented with a strut tower brace and upgraded dampers at the front.
+The Mustang Dark Horse builds on that by including the otherwise optional performance package as standard equipment.
+It features a Torsen limited-slip differential with a bigger sway bar at the back, complemented by a strut tower brace and upgraded dampers at the front.
 Beefier tires sit at all four corners, and larger Brembo brakes with blue calipers handle stopping duties.

 Gallery: 2024 Ford Mustang Dark Horse

 As for appearance, the Mustang Dark Horse sports the aforementioned blue Brembo brakes along with darker LED headlights and a special gloss black grille.
 Side skirts, a prominent rear wing, and a diffuser are part of the upgrades.
 Dark Horse is the only way to get a dark shade of blue called Blue Ember for the exterior, and you'll find more blue in the cabin with seats and interior trim.
 To make the most of the Mustang's new digital cockpit, new Dark Horse logos replace pony logos.
 There's more Dark Horse branding on the outside, too.